Answers to Frequently Asked Questions

 What will I get when I complete the Cert IV?

 When you successfully complete TAE40110 Certificate IV Training and Assessment you will receive a Certificate and Statement of Results from LIV TRAINING confirming your achievement.
-These documents will be mailed to your postal address you provided us with when you enrolled in the course.
-If you’d like the documents mailed elsewhere please let us know in advance.
+These documents will be issued within one business day of you completing the course and emailed to you.
+If you’re an Australian resident, your achievement will also be recorded on your Unique Student Identifier (USI).

 Your TAE40110 Certificate IV Training and Assessment Statement of Results issued by LIV TRAINING will be recognised by all other Registered Training organisations throughout Australia.